-Capital assets are recorded in the Statement of Net Assets and Statement of Activities.
-Since surplus assets are sold for an immaterial amount when declared as no longer needed for public purposes, no salvage value is taken into consideration for depreciation purposes.
+Capital assets are recorded in the Statement of Net Assets, and the related depreciation expense is recorded in the Statement of Activities.
+Because surplus assets are sold for an immaterial amount when declared as no longer needed for public purposes, no salvage value is taken into consideration for depreciation purposes.
 All capital assets, other than land, are depreciated using the straight-line method over the following estimated useful lives:

-Description Estimated Useful Lives
+Description Useful Lives

 Buildings and building improvements 5 - 40 years

-Computer Equipment 3 - 10 years
+Computer Equipment 3-10 years

 Equipment 5-15 years

 Furniture and fixtures 5 - 10 years

 Vehicles 5 years